Update 2: - No Return Ticket - Just a Ride Report /w Pics - From the beginning

 This is from the 1988’ Yellowstone fire: Eerie but it was cool seeing all the new growth.
 We thought the pines should have been taller by now.
 It must be the high altitude that makes them grow slow.

 Geysers and weird colored sulfur pools are all over the place, so are the people.
-We didn’t think there would be so many people at this time of year.
-We think about what the crowds would be like in July.
+We didn't think there would be so many people at this time of year and think about what the crowds would be like in July.

-The plan was to camp in the park and do a day of hiking.
-But with the crowds and the much cooler temperatures we decided to just enjoy the day cruising the park and camp in lower elevations, where it’s warmer…..
-Heidi and I seem to share the same brain when it comes to making ‘on the fly’ course changes.
-How long can this last?
+The plan is to camp in the park and do a day of hiking, but with the crowds and the much cooler temperatures we decide to just enjoy the day cruising the park and camp in lower elevations where it’s warmer…..
+Heidi and I are sharing the same brain when it comes to making ‘on the fly’ course changes.
+How long can this last...?

-This park is long, over a hundred miles the route we took and a lot of riding is 30 MPH.
-This makes for a long day of riding and we were getting cold.
-We make it to the south entrance of the park late in the day, the north entrance of Grand Teton national park.ark:
+This park is long, over a hundred miles and most of riding is 30 MPH.
+This makes for a long day of riding and we are getting cold.
+At the south entrance of the park is is late in the day. this is the north entrance of Grand Teton national park.ark:

-We couldn’t just blast through the Tetons, they are too beautiful.
-We need at least a day here.
-We ride down a side road and to Signal Mountain camp ground.
-One sweeet spot indeed.
+We couldn't just blast through the Tetons, they are too beautiful.
+At least a day here seems necessary.
+Signal Mountain camp ground, one sweeet spot indeed.

-Ya want food shots.
-Here ya go…Sour dough bread, cheese, fresh jalapenos on mine, a can of beans, freeze-dried fruit and of course cocktails.
+People like food shots, so here ya go…Sour dough bread, cheese, fresh jalapenos on mine, a can of beans, freeze-dried fruit and of course cocktails.
 All this with a view of the Tetons.
 Life is good.

-We have a lake about 200 yards from our tent.
-It’s about 4 or 5 miles long with hiking along the entire shoreline.
-The shore was covered with large rocks and made for tough going but the vistas were unreal and well worth it.
+A lake is 200 yards from the tent.
+It’s 4 or 5 miles long with hiking along the entire shoreline.
+The shore is covered with large rocks and make for tough going but the vistas are unreal and well worth it.

-The next morning was cold but clear and bright.
-A camper said it got down to 35 Deg. last night.
-We are struggling to stay warm with our light weight sleeping bag arrangement.
+The next morning is cold but clear and bright, it got down to 35 Deg. last night.
+We are struggling to stay warm with our light weight sleeping bag arrangement and that is making it challenging.

 Waking up here we smell pine trees and fresh mountain air.
 Heidi and I are really into the mode now.
 We’re eating healthy, exercising every day and celebrating life, especially the life we have together right here and now.

-Of course with all of this I was feeling large and boasted that I’m going for a swim.
-Heidi says “I gotta see this!” and grabs the camera (We’re at about 7,600 feet)
+Of course with all of this I am feeling large and boasting that I’m going for a swim.
+Heidi says “I gotta see this!” and grabs the camera (We’re at 7,600 feet)

 When you jump into a high mountain lake like this don’t try to turn around and say something smart to the people on shore because all that will come out are short high pitch little words “…..this……..is……nice……”

-I did get my breathing under control and swam a little.
-I feel good.
-I’m getting back to my old cocky self.
+I did get my breathing under controls and swim a little.
+I feel good, I’m getting back to my old cocky self.
 Being physical all day, reading, spending time with Heidi, this is the life we have dreamed about.
 On the road I feel like a pioneer traveling west to start a new life using just the tools we can carry.
-We will prevail.
-We will find a new way to live, a new way to love.
+We will prevail, we will find a new way to live, a new way to love.

-That morning was cold.
-We started out riding with full long-johns and down under our leathers.We blasted through Jackson Hole Wyoming on our way to Rock Springs which is near Flaming Gorge national park.
-We stopped for gas and picked up some lunch food for the road.
-We had a hard time finding a good place to stop for lunch, but we finally did find an excellent spot.
+This morning is cold.
+The ride starts with full long-johns and down under our leathers.We blast through Jackson Hole Wyoming on our way to Rock Springs which is near Flaming Gorge national park in Utah, a favorite cool place.

-We stopped for a small storm that raced across the sky in front of us.
-Ten minutes is all it took.
-We could see the rain was past where we were going.
-We did hit some wet roadway and got a little muddy.
-No biggie.
+A small storm races across the sky in front of us prompted a stop.
+Ten minutes is all it takes sometimes.
+We do hit some wet roadway and get a little muddy but no biggie.

 Roch Springs, WY: A motel room sounds good right about now.
-I thought Rock Springs may have some inexpensive rooms.
-I was wrong.
-We paid $81 for a nothing room.
-We could have paid a little less but the places looked less then nothing, if you know what I mean.
+I thought Rock Springs may have some inexpensive rooms but was wrong, over $81 for a nothing room.
+We could have paid a little less but that places looks less then bad.

-The cable TV weather channel predicted scorching temperatures in Utah the next few days, just where we were heading.
-We make a quick change in plans and decide to shoot for Colorado.
+The cable TV weather channel predicted scorching temperatures in Utah the next few days, just where we were heading, so a quick change in plans, shoot for Colorado.
 A little elevation should take care of the heat problem.

 The ride through Flaming Gorge National Park.
 Fabulous scenery and landscape for-sure.